What's Wrong With Being Independent?

 Give yourself a chance to get over your initial reluctance and experiment.
 Start slowly, and take time to see how it feels to involve others.
 You may notice some immediate benefits:

-There are signs that our national aversion to leaning on others may be changing: For example, in workplaces and schools it is increasingly common for employees and students to work collaboratively in teams.
+There are signs that our national aversion to leaning on others may be changing: For example, in workplaces and schools, it is increasingly common for employees and students to work collaboratively in teams.
 Although group processes come with frustrations, sharing ideas facilitates the use of the abilities others offer.

-This is a welcome shift, since dependence research indicates that balancing independence with healthy, mutual forms of interdependence actually helps people feel better about themselves and their lives.
+This is a welcome shift since dependence research indicates that balancing independence with healthy, mutual forms of interdependence actually helps people feel better about themselves and their lives.
 An ability to rely on others can be a crucial component of social, professional, and academic success; it generally leads to feeling more, not less, empowered.

 Amy Smith, MA, is a Clinical Psychology Fellow at the William Alanson White Institute and is completing her doctoral degree in Clinical Psychology at Adelphi University.
-Her interests are trauma and emerging adulthood.